pixelnest/pixelnest.github.io/tutorials/2d-game-unity/animations-2/index.md

     // Retrieve the weapon only once
     weapons = GetComponentsInChildren<WeaponScript>();

-    // Retrieve scripts to disable when not spawn moveScript = GetComponent<MoveScript>();
+    // Retrieve scripts to disable when not spawned moveScript = GetComponent<MoveScript>();

     // Get the animator